Updated August 9, 2023

-From the Annual report / quarterly report find interest rate applicable on each debt.
-The cost of debt may be historical but it may provide a good double check.
+Find the interest rate on each debt from the annual/quarterly report.
+The cost of debt may be historical, but it may provide a good double-check.

 Cost of Debt Calculation for Company ABC

-Using synthetic rating method, we have Interest coverage ratio = EBIT / Interest Expense
+Using the synthetic rating method, we have an interest coverage ratio = EBIT / Interest Expense.